What is the AOW supplementary allowance?

 When will your AOW supplementary allowance stop?

-Your AOW supplementary allowance will stop automatically when your partner reaches the AOW pension age.
+Your AOW supplementary allowance will stop automatically when your partner reaches their AOW pension age.
 However, it can stop earlier, for example if you get divorced or if you die.
 If for any reason your supplementary allowance stops, you cannot start to receive it again.
-This also applies if you have a new partner under pension age.
+This also applies if you have a new partner who has not yet reached their pension age.
 Your supplementary allowance will also stop if you move to a country with which the Netherlands does not have an agreement on the verification of Dutch benefit entitlements.

 The calculation is as follows: